Solomonic/ital.yard/_posts/2017-05-30-Moringa-tree.md

  The Tea is now already perfectly fine to brew, for storage purpose it needed 3 more days out in the open to dry up, this will hugely vary with the local humitity.

  I&I brew it up 3times and get a nice the golden color and herbal-minty taste, which I&I enjoy first thing in the morning.
-Since Rastaman nutrition is already irie, I&I felt no overwhelming effects but it wakes me up without coffaine and is irie.
+Since Rastaman nutrition is already irie, I&I felt no overwhelming effects but it wakes me up without coffaine.

-## Lets grow it
+## Let's grow it
 Since we want to sustain our daily food from the own garden, Moringa seems to be a perfect candidate to enrich our diet.
 According to I&Is research it should grow perfectly on ItalYard, with its sandy soils.
 Wikipedia mentions _Moringa species grow quickly in many types of environments._ which sounds awesome for a farmerman, low effort & hardiness combined with a big yield? ...Sounds too good so lets test it ...

 ### First Try: Mai 2017
 I&I got 17 wild Moringa Seedlings and put them into earth at the beginning of the rain season 2017.
 It was free and wasn't grown for commercial purpose.

  ![Growing Moringa ... lets get started]({{site.baseurl}}/images/moringa/baby-trees-mai-2017.jpg)

+ ## ... to be continued